cemreefe/cemreefe.github.io/source/posts/2025/01/09/client-side-rss-reader.md

 My preferred solution to this problem was to save everything user-state-wise in the url parameters.
 In this way, if the user bookmarks their feed, they will always be able to reach it.

+See for yourself, take a look at this hideous url: <https://rss-reader.dutl.uk/?feeds=https%3A%2F%2Ffeeds.simplecast.com%2F54nAGcIl%2Chttps%3A%2F%2Fwww.nasa.gov%2Ffeeds%2Fiotd-feed%2F&ttl=30&blocklist=&truncLim=100>

 #### Caveats